 This post may contain compensated links.
 Find more info in our disclosure policy.

-The lead up to the holidays is a truly magical time of the year and there is nowhere more special and filled with magical things to do than New York at Christmas.
+The lead up to the holidays is a truly magical time of the year and there are so many incredible things to do in New York at Christmas.
 The city transforms into a beautiful winter wonderland and is teaming with festive cheer.
 With so much to see and do in the city that never sleeps, Christmas in New York opens up a whole new world of sightseeing and fun.
 From markets to ice skating, here’s our pick of the 9 best things to do in New York at Christmas.
 Just remember to wrap up warm!

 1| Go Ice Skating!